Update My Project Report Prior Year Projects Annual Summary

 National Wildlife Federation Conflict Resolution Program

 After decades of conflicts between wildlife and public land livestock grazing in the greater Yellowstone ecosystem, NWF entered the scene in the early 2000’s with a novel approach to ameliorate these conflicts.
-Over the last two-plus decades, staff from the Wildlife Conflict Resolution program (WCR) refined a strategy that compensates ranchers for voluntarily waiving their livestock permits, thereby removing their livestock from those conflicts grazing allotments.
-NWF’s grazing retirement work benefits myriad species, but our primary focus is to enable the expansion of large carnivores like wolves and grizzlies, bighorn sheep, ESA listed species and improving fisheries across multiple ecoregions.
-The geographic focus of this proposal is the Southern Rockies, Colorado Plateau including Utah and the Great Basin.
-More specifically, we are requesting support for the third year of our work in the Grand Staircase- Escalante and Bears Ears National Monuments.
+Over the last two-plus decades, staff from the Wildlife Conflict Resolution program (WCR) refined a strategy that compensates ranchers for voluntarily waiving their livestock permits, thereby removing their livestock from those conflict grazing allotments.
+NWF’s grazing retirements benefit myriad species, but our primary focus is to enable the expansion of large carnivores like wolves and grizzlies and bighorn sheep.
+The geographic focus of this proposal is Southern Utah and the Grand Staircase- Escalante and Bears Ears National Monuments.
+As discussed with the trustees and as noted below, we shifted some of our work to the Wind River Reservation in support of the Buffalo reintroduction efforts by the Eastern Shoshone and Northern Arapahoe Tribes.

 • Explores and develops market-based solutions.